dmertins/video-catalog-admin/README.md

 - infrastructure

 ## Domain overview
-The application domain is composed of the following aggregates:
+The system domain is composed of the following models:
-- Category
+- _Video_: represents each binary video file available on the platform.
-- Genre
+- _Cast Member_: represents each actor who performs in a video.
-- Cast Member
+- _Genre_: represents the video stylistic or thematic category.
-- Video
+- _Category_: represents the category of each video.